Routes and Consumer Groups

 path: "/v1/chat/completions"

-- name: embeddings
+- name: responses

-path: "/v1/embeddings"
+path: "/v1/responses"

 Full route reference